imennajar/matplotlib-challenge/README.md

 ## Scatter Plots

 Tip:🪄
-Generate a line plot of tumor volume vs. time point for a single mouse treated with Capomulin
+For a better analysis, generate lines plot of tumor volume vs. time point for more than one mouse treated with Capomulin